nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 </div>

 Example:

+`sort t/`

-`sort t/` sorts students based on the alphabetical order of their first subject.
+* The `sort` command sorts students based on the alphabetical order of their first subject.

 ![Sort Command](images/DemoSortCommand.png)